madshansens/Instagram-API/CONTRIBUTING.md

 Here's a checklist for what you MUST do to ENSURE totally correct documentation EVERY TIME that you make a CHANGE to a function's ARGUMENTS or RETURN TYPE or EXCEPTIONS of an existing function, OR when you introduce a NEW function whose use is being added to any existing functions.

-1. You MUST ALWAYS use grep.
+1. You MUST ALWAYS use grep/ag.
 Find EVERY other code location that uses your new/modified function.

 2. Check: Did your changes just BREAK EVERYTHING somewhere else, which now has to be updated to match?
 Almost GUARANTEED the answer is YES, and you MUST update the other locations that expected the old function behavior/return type/parameters/exceptions.

 3. Check: Do you need to also UPDATE the PHPdoc for those OTHER functions too?
 OFTEN the answer is YES.
 For example, if you've changed the exceptions that a deep, internal function throws, then you MUST either catch it in all higher functions and do something with it, OR let it pass through them upwards.
 And if you do let it pass through and bubble up then you MUST ALSO update the PHPdoc for THAT higher function to say `"@throws TheNewException"` (or delete something in case you changed a subfunction to no longer throw).

-4. If your updates to the affected higher-level functions in steps 2/3 means that THOSE other functions now ALSO behave differently (meaning THEY have new return values/exceptions/parameters), then you MUST also do ANOTHER grep to check for anything that uses THOSE functions, and update all of those code locations TOO.
+4. If your updates to the affected higher-level functions in steps 2/3 means that THOSE other functions now ALSO behave differently (meaning THEY have new return values/exceptions/parameters), then you MUST also do ANOTHER grep/ag to check for anything that uses THOSE functions, and update all of those code locations TOO.
+And continue that way up the entire chain of functions that call each other, until you reach the top of the project, so that the entire chain of function calls is caught/documented properly.
+Otherwise, those unexpected (undocumented) exceptions will terminate PHP, so this is very important!